leoswing/comparequeries-datasource-rc/README.md

 2. Click **`Migrate to Target Datasource →`**.
 3. In the inline picker, choose the **same** datasource that the referenced refId (e.g. `A`) was pointing at — typically Prometheus / Elasticsearch / Loki / etc.
 4. Click **Migrate**.
 The QueryEditor flips to self-contained mode and embeds that datasource's native QueryEditor.
-5. Re-build the actual query in the embedded editor (copy/paste from the original refId `A` row in the same panel — see [Manual cloning helper](#manual-cloning-helper) below).
+5. Re-build the actual query in the embedded editor (copy/paste from the original refId `A` row in the same panel; for raw JSON cloning workflow, see `developer-guide.md`).
 6. Optionally delete the now-orphan refId `A` query if no other compare row references it.
 7. Optionally switch the panel datasource away from `-- Mixed --` to **CompareQueries** itself (or any other datasource) — non-Mixed panels are now supported.
 8. **Save** the dashboard.